 - Prioritize studying and study times by determining which subjects require more effort.

 - Get organized and make sure the place where studying occurs is well-provisioned for the task and includes necessary supplies.

-- Create a calendar of projects, assignment and due dates and set study schedules to accommodate tasks.
+- Create a calendar of projects, assignments and due dates, and set study schedules to accommodate tasks.

 - Take clear, concise notes and listen intently in class.

 In order to form new habits – or break old ones – it’s helpful to understand the patterns that habits follow.
 According to motivational author James Clear, all habits follow the 3 Rs:

 - Reminder – This is the trigger that starts the behavior.